2005Mukesh/Exp-7-Synchornous-counters-/README.md

 Starting with four J-K flip-flops connected in such a way to always be in the “toggle” mode, we need to determine how to connect the clock inputs in such a way so that each succeeding bit toggles when the bit before it transitions from 1 to 0.

-The Q outputs of each flip-flop will serve as the respective binary bits of the final, four-bit count:
+The Q outputs of each flip-flop will serve as the respective binary bits of the final, three-bit count:

-Four-bit “Up” Counter
+# Three-bit “Up” Counter
 ![image](https://user-images.githubusercontent.com/36288975/169644758-b2f4339d-9532-40c5-af40-8f4f8c942e2c.png)